facebook/react-native/docs/IntegrationWithExistingApps.md

 This allows JavaScript to control what happens when the user presses the hardware back button (e.g. to implement navigation).
 When JavaScript doesn't handle a back press, your `invokeDefaultOnBackPressed` method will be called.
 By default this simply finishes your `Activity`.

 Finally, we need to hook up the dev menu.
 By default, this is activated by (rage) shaking the device, but this is not very useful in emulators.
-So we make it show when you press the hardware menu button:
+So we make it show when you press the hardware menu button (use `Ctrl + M` if you're using Android Studio emulator):

 ```java
 @Override